Children Act

-Children Act (with its variations) is a stock short title used for the legislation in Malaysia and the United Kingdom that relates to children.
+Children Act (with its variations) is a stock short title used for the legislation in various countries relating to the welfare and protection of children.
+It may also be used as a generic name for all legislation relating to children.
 The Bill for an Act with this short title will usually have been known as a Children Bill during its passage through Parliament.

-Children Acts may be a generic name either for legislation bearing that short title or for all legislation which relates to children.